Florida Strawberry Festival Featured in

-The Florida Strawberry Festival kicked off in 1930 in Plant City, Florida and still continues to operate today.
-It is a venue that contains various forms of free entertainment, twice a day musical concert performances, and flea market-style craft as well as stuff for sale.
+The Florida Strawberry Festival kicked off in 1930 in Plant City, Florida, and still continues to operate today.
+The event features various forms of free entertainment, twice a day musical concert performances, and a flea market-style craft as well as stuff for sale.
 Admission to the festival costs $10 for adults (ages 13+), $5 for kids (ages 6-12) and free for kids (under 5) if they're accompanied by an adult that has purchased a ticket.

 The festival lasts for 11 days and draws in about 500,000 attendees from Central Florida and other neighboring states.
 This occasion represents a time in American history when festivals and fairs brought communities together.